-According to the Bureau of Labor Statistics, the average Baby Boomer has held 12.3 jobs between the ages of 18 and 52.
+According to the Bureau of Labor Statistics, as of October 2019, the average Baby Boomer has held 12.3 jobs between the ages of 18 and 52.
 However, now as Baby Boomers age, they tended to hold on to their jobs for a longer period of time.

 While there are no statistics on whether or not these individuals stayed within the same field or changed careers entirely, it’s not that uncommon.
 But it’s also not that easy, either.

 Switching careers at any age is a little difficult, especially if you lack experience.
 But it becomes much more difficult to learn how to switch careers the older you get.

 If you’re thinking of making the leap to a new field, keep reading.
 We’re sharing with you everything you need to know to make it as seamless as possible.